 In this guide, we look at how to place an accumulator online.
-We’ll look at exactly how an accumulator bet works, and answer some of the common questions about accumulator betting.
+We’ll look at exactly how an accumulator bet works, plus how and where to get an enhanced odds accumulator.
+We’ll also answer some of the common questions about accumulator betting.

 How Does An Accumulator Bet Work?